KauzClay/docs-tap/config-server/configure-workloads.hbs.md

 `spring-cloud-bindings` is required to process the `serviceClaim` into properties that tell the discovery client how to find the Config Server.

-To use Service Registry with an executable JAR file application, you must explicitly include [spring-cloud-bindings v2.0.3](https://mvnrepository.com/artifact/org.springframework.cloud/spring-cloud-bindings/2.0.3) or later and set the `org.springframework.cloud.bindings.boot.enable=true` system property as described in the
+To use Config Server with an executable JAR file application, you must explicitly include [spring-cloud-bindings v2.0.3](https://mvnrepository.com/artifact/org.springframework.cloud/spring-cloud-bindings/2.0.3) or later and set the `org.springframework.cloud.bindings.boot.enable=true` system property as described in the
 [library README file](https://github.com/spring-cloud/spring-cloud-bindings#spring-boot-configuration)